Understanding standing charges.

 Your daily standing charge depends on your tariff, your energy supplier and where you live.
 You can see your current standing charge on your latest bill or in your online account.

 If you’re on a variable tariff, for example Next Flex, then there is a cap on how much you can pay for your standing charge.
+This cap is all the energy price cap and is set by Ofgem to tell each supplier what the maximum is they can charge.

 Do I need to pay a standing charge with a prepayment meter?